cztomczak/cefpython/README.md

   the v55/v56 releases for all platforms
 * Thanks to JetBrains for providing an Open Source license for [PyCharm](https://www.jetbrains.com/pycharm/)
-* Thanks to those who have made a Paypal donation: [Rentouch GmbH] (http://www.rentouch.ch/), Walter Purvis, Rokas Stupuras, Alex Rattray, Greg Kacy, Paul Korzhyk
+* Thanks to those who have made a Paypal donation: [Rentouch GmbH](http://www.rentouch.ch/), Walter Purvis, Rokas Stupuras, Alex Rattray, Greg Kacy, Paul Korzhyk
 * Lots of thanks goes to [Cyan Inc.](http://www.blueplanet.com/) for sponsoring this project for a long time, making CEF Python 3 mature
 * Thanks to those who have donated their time through code contributions,